Frequently Asked Questions

 Can I Come and Help You Make/Grow/Gather Herbal Medicines?

 I frequently get requests like this as herbal medicine is such a fascinating and ancient art.
-However well-meant these offers of help are I always decline.
-When I make or gather herbal medicines it is a quiet contemplative time during which I do spiritual practice.
+However well-meant these offers of help are, I always decline.
+When I make or gather herbal medicines it's a quiet contemplative time during which I do spiritual practice.
 This is one of the key reasons why I choose to make my own medicines.
-If you are keen to learn more about foraging and herbal medicine making then why not join me on one of my regular courses?
-As a course participant you will leave the clinic with a wealth of practical herbal information and memorable hands on experiences that you can use to build an on-going relationship with herbal medicine.
+If you're keen to learn more about foraging and herbal medicine making then why not join me as a Patron on my Patreon account?
+You'll be excited to see how I've found a way to invite you along to my clinic through the means of detailed posts and videos.

 Have you Ever Treated XYZ and if so What is Your Success Rate?

 This is a fair enough question.
 You have a health condition and you want to know whether my approach is worth pursuing.
 I can tell you whether I have treated patients with a similar diagnosis and generally what the outcomes were.
 However you should be aware that every case is different and each patient will be treated in a unique way.
 Current regulations discourage medical herbalists from ‘making claims’ about their treatment outcomes for specific conditions without robust scientific trials.
 Herbal medicine treats individuals not named conditions and therefore it is difficult to design and fund trials which would take these hugely varying baselines into account.
 If you want to have a chat about my experience and approach with a condition that you are faced with it is probably best to give me a ring or come to one of my drop in sessions.
 One thing I can tell you is that I will always be honest and straight with you.
 You may also find some helpful insights in my ‘What People Say’ page.